ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

-Noah-MP is currently used operationally by the NOAA National Water Model (NWM), which is built upon the legacy of the Noah model, but with multiple new options for selected processes:
+Noah-MP is currently used operationally by the NOAA National Water Model (NWM), which is built upon the legacy of the Noah model, but with multiple new options for selected processes, including:

    #. a separated vegetation canopy accounting for vegetation effects on surface energy and water balances,
    #. a modified two-stream approximation scheme to include the effects of vegetation canopy gaps that vary with solar zenith angle and the canopy 3-D structure on radiation transfer,